Generic selectors

 Advocacy

-Advocacy is about standing alongside an individual who is in need and supporting them to speak out.
-We act in response to the community’s needs and are committed to ensuring that the rights, accessibility, wellbeing and social justice of Deaf and Hard of Hearing people are upheld at all times
+Advocacy is about standing alongside an individual who is in need and supporting them to speaking out.
+We act in response to the community’s needs and are committed to ensuring that the rights, accessibility, wellbeing and social justice of deaf and hard of hearing people are upheld at all times

 What can Deaf Victoria do?